 The Birds of Paradise (Paradiseæ) are allies of the crows, and confined to New Guinea and the adjacent country.
 In their elaboration of plumage they are the most remarkable of all birds.
-One of the most superb forms is the ruby bird of paradise (Paradisea' rubra) that is found on the Island of Waigiou.
-They fly in flocks, uttering a hoarse and harsh Whack-whack! that can be heard for a long distance.
+One of the most superb forms is the ruby bird of paradise (Paradisea rubra) that is found on the Island of Waigiou.
+They fly in flocks, uttering a hoarse and harsh Whack-whack-whack ! that can be heard for a long distance.
 They breed in May in the North.

-Other remarkable forms are the resplendent epimachus, the rifle-bird, and the king bird of paradise (Fig.

-310), their gorgeous colorings defying adequate description.
+Other remarkable forms are the resplendent epimachus, the rifle-bird, and the king bird of paradise (Fig. 310), their gorgeous colorings defying adequate description.

-The Plantain-Eaters (Musophagidæ)\ are peculiar to the African continent.
-They are about the size of the raven, and are exclusively fruit-eaters.
+The Plantain-Eaters (Musophagi $da)^$ are peculiar to the African continent.
+They are about the size of the raven, and are exclusivelyfruit-eaters.
+The eggs are white, and deposited in hollow trees.

-Fig. 310.-King bird of paradise.
+FIG. 310.-King bird of paradise.